Rhode Island Field Trips for Homeschoolers

 Homeschooling has so many benefits.
 One of them is the ability to incorporate as many field trips as you like in your home instruction program.
 Below is a list of places you can visit in Rhode Island with your child that provide exciting learning experiences.
 Being in a natural environment, a museum, or zoo often lead to a better understanding of the topics being studied.

 Before you head out, make sure to print this map of Rhode Island so your child can become familiar with the Ocean State.
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.
 If you’re a Time4Learning member, make sure to download the lesson tie-ins at the end of this article to help supplement your field trips in Rhode Island.

 Home education is not the same in every state.
 Make sure you’re getting the information you need to start homeschooling in the Ocean State.